-Aid convoy reaches southwest Syria: Syrian Arab Red Crescent
+Aid convoy reaches southwest Syria - Syrian Arab Red Crescent

 BEIRUT (Reuters) - A humanitarian aid convoy reached government-held parts of southwest Syria on Sunday, a Syrian Arab Red Crescent statement said.

-Nine trucks carrying 3,000 food parcels reached the towns of Nassib and Um al-Mayathen in Deraa province near a border crossing with Jordan.
+Sixteen trucks carrying 3,000 food parcels reached the towns of Nassib and Um al-Mayathen in Deraa province near a border crossing with Jordan.

 The Syrian government, backed by the Russian military, has captured most of the province in an offensive that began in June.